 Broadening the scope of data being examined helps bridge gaps and allows you to see fraud schemes that would be impossible to detect otherwise.

-To gain an understanding of the unique ways P-Cards are being used within the organization, and whether policies and procedures are being followed, perform a risk and controls assessment.
+To gain an understanding of the unique ways P-Cards are being used within the organization, and whether policies and procedures are being followed, perform a risk and control assessment.
 By testing historical data, you can establish a benchmark to gauge the severity of issues and identify problem areas.
 Begin by comparing current data with the year prior to detect patterns for normal or abnormal spending trends.
-Calculate average spends by department to look for outliers and unusual spend patterns.
+Calculate the average spends by department to look for outliers and unusual spend patterns.
 Historical data is useful for assessing the entire data population year to year.

 Examples of Analytics Tests/Queries:

 Next, break the queries down into sub-processes to pinpoint problem areas such as: